 Mr Kochanek is a graduate of the Faculty of Mathematics of the Silesian University of Technology.
 He has gained his professional experience working for Bank BPH, DnB Nord Polska, Allianz Bank Polska and Nordea Bank Polska.
-Since 2014, he has been associated with the Bank, where as Head of Risk Department, he was responsible, among others, for creating a comprehensive risk management system and capital adequacy of the Bank, development of a management information system in the risk area and a project for transferring receivables from PKO BP to the Bank.
+Since 2014 he has been associated with PKO Bank Hipoteczny, where as Head of Risk Department, he was responsible, among others, for creating a comprehensive risk management system and capital adequacy of the Bank, development of a management information system in the risk area and a project for transferring receivables from PKO Bank Polski to PKO Bank Hipoteczny.